 - Redness, swelling, or signs of infection

 It is normal to have less interest in sex during and right after radiation treatments end.
-If this is true for you, your interest in sex will probably come back after your treatment is over and your life starts to get back to normal.
+Your interest in sex will probably come back after your treatment is over and your life returns to normal.

-Women who get radiation treatment in their pelvic have may have shrinking or tightening of their vagina.
-Your doctor or nurse will advise you about using a dilator, which can help gently stretch the walls of your vagina.
-Ask about using a dilator after your radiation treatment is over.
+Women who get radiation treatment in their pelvic areas may have shrinking or tightening of the vagina.
+Your provider will advise you about using a dilator, which can help gently stretch vaginal walls.